qizalan/ideal-lamp/README.md

 # *Delirium - The Game*
-A student created a game for a student project assigned by the student's teacher because teachers assign projects.
-Shocking, I know.

 ## About
 Welcome to *Delirium - The Game*.
 This is a text-based game based off of the story *Delirium* by Lauren Oliver.